ktrudickm/url_shortener/README.md

 - Java Runtime Environment (JRE) for running DynamoDB Local
 - AWS account, for non-local Database Connections
-- Python 3.6 or later
+- Python 3.9
 - FastAPI
 - Uvicorn, an ASGI server to serve your application
 - PynamoDB, a Pythonic interface for Amazon DynamoDB
 - Pytest, for running tests
+- Moto, for mocking DB connection for testing
 - Docker, for containerization
 - Optional: Postman, for endpoint testing